 Should You Buy Turnkey?

 In general, turnkey properties will almost always be more expensive than a direct purchase.
-Turnkey providers have a high overhead and significant carrying costs, marketing expense plus they must make a profit.
-All these costs are added on top of the normal acquisition cost which you would pay if you bought the property directly.
+Turnkey providers have high overheads and significant carrying costs, marketing expense plus they must make a profit.
+All these costs are additional to the normal acquisition cost which you would pay if you bought the property directly.
 Below is a diagram illustrating the cost component difference between direct purchase and turnkey purchase.

 The Property Manager

-One of the selling points for turnkey properties that all the work is done and it is under management by the turnkey group's property manager.
-As you will learn elsewhere in this book, the property manager is the most important member of your investment team.
-Good property managers are not common so what are the odds that the in-house property manager is a good property manager?
+One of the selling points for turnkey properties is that all the work is done and it is under management by the turnkey group's property manager.

-Remember that the property cannot be sold without a tenant in place so the property manager is under a lot of pressure to get "someone" into the property.
-Good tenants are the result of careful screening by a good property manager.
-Also, unless you perform a proper due diligence, how do you know that the rent stated by the turnkey provider is the actual market rent for the property?
+Since the property cannot be sold without a tenant in place, the property manager is under a lot of pressure to get "someone" into the property, and may not have the time for the careful screening required.
+Also, unless you perform a proper due diligence, how do you know that the turnkey provider is charging the actual market rent for the property?

-Another factor to consider with any property manager is maintenance.
-I will not deal with a property manager who has an in-house repair staff.
-An in-house repair staff is just another profit center to the property manager.
-This creates an inherent conflict of interest because in order to "meet the numbers," the repair center will be pressured to make repairs, even if they are not really needed.
+Furthermore, if the turnkey property manager has an in-house repair staff, there is an inherent conflict of interest.
+To "meet the profit numbers," the repair center may be pressured to make repairs, even if they are not really needed.

-One last point is that in some cases, using the turnkey's property manager is not an optional service.
-Using their property manager is part of the contract that you sign.
-What happens if you are dissatisfied with the property manager?
-Nothing.
-You are stuck with their property manager for some period of time.
-Also, what incentive does the in-house property manager have to perform if there is no penalty for not performing?
+Finally, in some cases, using the turnkey's property manager is part of the contract signed.
+What if you are dissatisfied with the property manager?
+You are stuck with them for a period of time, and the property manager has no incentive to perform since there is no penalty.

-- You can work with a property manager of your choosing if you are not satisfied with their property manager?
+- The right to work with a property manager of your own choosing if you are not satisfied with their property manager.

 - A written statement from the property manager with specifics on the time and cost to evict a non-paying tenant.

-Turnkey can be a viable purchase option as long as you do your own due diligence.
-However, I believe the small amount of time and effort saved will not justify the lower returns, higher cost, lack of critical information and being locked into their property manager will not justify buying turnkey.
+Turnkey can be a viable purchase option once you do your own due diligence.
+Without it, the small amount of time and effort saved will not justify the lower returns, higher cost, lack of critical information and being locked into a property manager.